electrode-io/electrode-native/ern-api-gen/README.md

 **!!
 Only supports Android/JS generation as of now !!**

-This project can be used either as a standalone binary `ern-apigen` that can be launched from the command line, or it can be imported as a node module in another node project ([electrode-react-native](https://gecgithub01.walmart.com/Electrode-Mobile-Platform/electrode-react-native) is using it this way).
+This project can be used either as a standalone binary `ern-apigen` that can be launched from the command line, or it can be imported as a node module in another node project ([ern-local-cli](../ern-local-cli) is consuming it this way).

 This project is making use of [mustache](https://mustache.github.io/) for templating needs.